BIO...

 The loss of nearly 300 colleagues to the 9/11 terror attacks propelled a shift in focus to healing herself and others and a return to her first love of acoustic music performance.
 The stories she gathered along the way together with some of her own would inspire the songs that grace Judy's debut album, Better Things (2014) and her second album Beyond the Ash and Steel (2016).
 Both albums have received strong airplay, appearing on the Folk DJ List of Top Albums and Songs charts for months after their release and on the Folk DJ List of Top albums for the years 2014 and 2016 respectively.

 Judy's 2017 single, “Look at Us Marching Now’ caught the attention of Christine Lavin, who created a music video of the song highlighting images from The Women’s March in three cities (https://vimeo.com/209863024).
 A finalist in the Philadelphia Songwriters Project and Rhode Island Songwriting Association's 2017 competitions as well as the South Florida Folk Festival's 2018 Singer/Songwriter Competition, Judy was also named a Top 5 Winner in the Singer/Songwriter category of the 19th Great American Song Contest, and a First Place Winner in the contest's 2019 Singer/Songwriter category.
 When not performing solo, Judy can also be heard in a variety of regional venues playing together with award winning artists Amy Soucy and Glen Roethel in their harmony driven trio "Us!" (ustriomusic.com).
-Their song "No More Crying" was recently selected for a Gold award in the Open category of the 36th Mid-Atlantic Song Contest.
+Their song "No More Crying" was selected for a Gold award in the Open category of the 36th Mid-Atlantic Song Contest and the trio's song, "Elevator Speech was recently named a Finalist in the 2024 contest's Freedom category.